“I’ve set up myself as a company so that my personal assets are protected”

 Some business owners believe that a company structure will protect them if they are sued.
 “Being sued” is extremely broad.
 What if you are being sued for negligence, malpractice, incompetence, bad advice?
 This is a grey area that may require legal advice based on your individual circumstances.
 In my discussions with legal contacts, I found I couldn’t get a straight answer.
 It was a case of “it depends”.
 It depends on your line of business and it depends on how highly regulated your industry is.
 This may be particularly relevant for professionals who provide treatment or advice to clients e.g naturopath.
 The company structure may not protect you from being sued for advice or treatment that has gone bad.
 This is what professional indemnity insurance is for, not a company structure.

 Things to consider when deciding to incorporate

 Costs & Compliance

 It costs a lot more to register and set up a company compared to operating as a sole trader, and there are strict compliance requirements that need to be met.
 This means more paperwork and record-keeping!
 For more information (in Australia), have a look at the ASIC website.

 Withdrawing funds from the business

 Consider how you will be withdrawing funds from the business.
 Will you be taking wages, paid a dividend as a shareholder or a combination of both?
-If you are just starting up your business and aren’t making huge amounts of money, you should note that the company tax rate is 30% with no tax-free threshold which means that every dollar of profit is taxed.
-From 1 July 2012, the individual tax-free threshold has increased to $18,200 which at face value, means it could be more tax effective to be operating as an individual at lower income levels.
+If you are just starting up your business and aren’t making huge amounts of money, you should note that the company tax rate is 30%* with no tax-free threshold which means that every dollar of profit is taxed.
+The individual tax-free threshold is currently $18,200 which at face value, means it could be more tax effective to be operating as an individual at lower income levels.
 Obviously, tax is never straightforward and there other things to consider like franking credits, the appropriate balance between distributing and retaining funds in the business and so on.
 Your accountant should be helping you work through these issues.
 For more on tax, visit the Australian Tax Office.